Status: The Senate signed off on tweaks the House of Delegates made to the measure, sending it to the governor.

 What happened?
 The reversal of Hogan's executive order deals the governor a defeat of what he says has been one of his most popular decisions while in office.
 Polls showed most Marylanders supported starting school after Labor Day.
 Democrats argued school districts struggled to fit in 180 days of classes and that a longer summer break worsened achievement gaps.

-What would it do?
+What will it do?
 The bill will enable Hopkins to have a police force of up to 100 armed officers that will patrol in a defined area around its Homewood academic campus, the medical campus in East Baltimore and the Peabody Institute conservatory in Mount Vernon.
 The police officers can only patrol beyond their defined perimeter if neighborhood associations vote to allow it.
 The bill also requires the state to provide millions of dollars in funding to community programs in Baltimore.
 Changes made in the House of Delegates include adding a member of the university’s Black Faculty and Staff Association to the police department’s oversight board, prohibiting the use of surplus military equipment, requiring training on legal searches and requiring officers to wear and turn on their body-worn cameras.

-How much would it cost?
+How much will it cost?
 The Senate version of the bill — called the Community Safety and Strengthening Act — contains provisions that include requiring the state to provide $3.5 million for the city’s Children and Youth Fund and $1 million toward Mayor Catherine Pugh’s YouthWorks summer jobs program.
 It also calls for the Hopkins police force to establish at least one Police Athletic League center in Baltimore to offer activities for youth.
 The House version of the bill also mandates the state contribute $10 million for capital projects for community development projects.
 Amendments by the House’s Judiciary Committee require that officers have their body-worn cameras turned on and that a member of the university's Black Faculty and Staff Association to sit on the accountability board that will oversee the force.

 Status: The Senate and House have reconciled their differences, sending a bill to the governor.